 Some 200 kilometers north of Segovia is Burgos, a bustling city famed for its medieval architecture and dreamy cityscapes.
 However, it’s also home to another eminent asado dish: Lechazo de Castilla y León!

-While Segovia may be known for its suckling pig, Burgos is renowned for the suckling lamb.
+While Segovia may be known for its suckling pig, Burgos is renowned for the roasted suckling lamb (lechazo).
 Traditionally, this dish uses only the Churra, Castellana, or Ojalada lambs, and is cooked in a clay pot within a horno de leña (wooden stove).

 If you’re wondering what pairs well with lechazo, we have just the answer: a glass of wine from Ribera del Duero!
 This DOP-awarded region is known for its reds, and its legendary Vega Sicilia Único wine has been served at many royal functions over the years.